alishamaryangalan/REST-API-Development-with-Java-Spring-Boot/README.md

 # REST-API-Development-with-Java-Spring-Boot

-1. Developed a versatile REST API in Java and Spring Boot for handling structured JSON data.
-Implemented CRUD operations, merge/patch, and deletion for efficient data management.
+1. Developed a versatile REST API in Java and Spring, utilizing Redis for efficient storage and retrieval of structured JSON data, and implementing comprehensive CRUD operations and merge/patch support.
-2. Stored data securely in a key/value store with RS256 security mechanisms.
-Utilized Postman, Etag, JWT, and OAuth2.0 for seamless API testing and authentication.
+2. Ensured data security through the incorporation of RS256 security mechanisms and industry-standard tools such as Postman, Etag, JWT, and OAuth2.0, enabling seamless API testing and authentication.
-3. Ensured data integrity with validation support and employed advanced semantics like update if not changed and conditional read/write operations.
+3. Leveraged Elastic Search and Kibana for powerful real-time search and data visualization, while integrating RabbitMQ as a message broker for asynchronous communication between microservices, enhancing system scalability and responsiveness.

+Steps to run:
+1. cd into Elasticsearch folder in local, and run bin/elasticsearch
+2. cd into Kibana folder in local, and run bin/kibana
+3. start redis and rabbitmq services
+4. brew services start rabbitmq
+5. brew services start redis
+6. Run the project